 You will be asked for the following information as you go through the process of setting up your Square account.

 - Shipping address

-- Legal name
+- Full legal name

 - Phone number

-- Proof of revenue
+- Date of birth

 How To Create A Free Square Account

 Here are the basic steps to signing up for your free Square account.

 If you didn’t make hardware selections during the previous steps, now is a good time to take a closer look at Square’s POS devices.
 You can find them by selecting More from Square and selecting Hardware from the top of the next page.
 You can also select Order Square hardware from under your account name.